-Q. All you want to know about inter – country adoption.
+Q. All you want to know about inter – country adoption. detailed throughout more significant depth around book of ra demo.
 FAQs

 1. Can a prospective adoptive parent choose the gender of the child to be adopted?

 Yes, the adoptive applicants have the option to choose the gender and the age of their child preference.

 2. How much are the fees?
 The applicants are to bear the following costs